-If you haven’t already noticed, I LOVE Cocker Spaniels.
+If you haven’t already noticed, I LOVE the English Cocker Spaniel.
 I love their cuddly, fun, energetic personalities.
 Every dog is an individual, they don’t all follow the stereotypes, but there are some general breed characteristics.
 Want to know more about the breed and its history?
 Here are some well known and lesser known details about these floppy eared cuddle monsters.

-1. Did you know that the breed actually originated in Spain?
+1. Did you know that the dog breeds actually originated in Spain?

-Despite being called an English Cocker Spaniel, the breed has its very early origins in Spain.
+Despite being called an English Cocker Spaniel, the dog breeds have its very early origins in Spain.
 This is where Spaniels were first used as hunting dogs.

 The term Cocker comes from the fact that this smaller Spaniel was used to hunt woodcock.

 Part of the Gundog Group, there are two types: the show type, which is more square and squat and the working/field type, which is more athletic and lean.

 The American Cocker Spaniel came along later and tends to be smaller, squatter and squarer.